How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Costmap Learning

 We aim to learn a continuous, normalized traversability cost that describes the interactions between the ground and the robot, and which can be directly used for path planning.
 As shown in previous work \cite{wellhausen2019should, stavens2006self, dupont2008frequency}, linear acceleration in the $z$ axis, as well as its frequency response, capture traversability properties of the environment that not only depend on the characteristics of the ground, but also on the speed of the robot.
 To obtain a single scalar value that generally describes traversability properties of the terrain, such as the roughness, bumpiness, and deformability, we use the bandpower of the IMU linear acceleration of the robot in the $z$ axis:

 where $\hat{c}$ is our estimated traversability cost, $S^{W}_{a_z}$ is the power spectral density (PSD) of the linear acceleration $a_z$ in the $z$ axis, calculated using Welch's method \cite{welch1967use}, , and $f_{\text{min}}$ and $f_{\text{max}}$ describe the frequency band used to compute bandpower.
-We use a frequency range of 1-30 Hz and normalize based on data statistics from recorded trajectories, as detailed in the Appendix.
+We use a frequency range of 1-30 Hz, since this range highly correlates with human-labeled roughness scores, and normalize based on data statistics from recorded trajectories, as detailed in the Appendix.